Cognigy/Documentation/docs/en/docs/ai/resources/test/playbooks.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.26.0-blue.svg)]({{config.site_url}})

-In addition to executing a playbook in the Interaction Panel, you can also schedule a playbook run from the playbook editor.
-When you open a playbook from the list, you will now see a new tab named **Run** that will list all the previously scheduled playbook runs.
+In addition to executing a Playbook in the Interaction Panel, you can also schedule a Playbook Run from the Playbook Editor.
+When you open a Playbook from the list, you will now see a new tab named **Run** that will list all the previously scheduled Playbook runs.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/resources/images/playbook-runs.png" width="100%" />
 </figure>

-In order to schedule a new run, click on the *Run* button.
-In the dialog box that opens, select the Snapshot, Flow and Locale against which you want to run your current playbook.
-Configuring a playbook run in this dialog box is similar to configuring a playbook execution in the Interaction Panel.
+In order to schedule a new Run, click on the *Run* button.
+In the dialog box that opens, select the Snapshot, Flow and Locale against which you want to run your current Playbook.
+Configuring a Playbook Run in this dialog box is similar to configuring a Playbook Execution in the Interaction Panel.
 When done, click on the **Run** button in the dialog box.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/resources/images/playbook-runs-dialog.png" width="100%" />
 </figure>

-The playbook run will be created in the background and a success notification will be displayed once the creation is complete.
-When the playbook run creation is successful, you can see the newly created run in the Runs list.
-Each item in this list shows the status, creator and the creation time of the run.
+The Playbook Run will be created in the background and a success notification will be displayed once the creation is complete.
+When the Playbook Run creation is successful, you can see the newly created run in the Runs list.
+Each item in this list shows the status, creator and the creation time of the Run.
 The list can be sorted by these three parameters.
-Further, the list can also be filtered by its *Status* and *Creator*.
+Furthermore, the list can also be filtered by its *Status* and *Creator*.

-If the status of a run is **Failed**, it means that there is one or more failing assertions in the playbook run.
-If the status is **Successful**, then all the playbook assertions have passed.
-Clicking on a plabook run can give you further information on which assertions failed or passed, helping you to see what went wrong or right with the executed Flow.
+If the status of a Run is **Failed**, it means that there is one or more failing assertions in the Playbook Run.
+If the status is **Successful**, then all the Playbook assertions have passed.
+Clicking on a Playbook Run can give you further information on which assertions failed or passed, helping you to see what went wrong or right with the executed Flow.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/resources/images/playbook-run-details.png" width="100%" />
 </figure>

 ???+ info "Tip: Schedule a Run or Navigate to Runs page from Playbooks List"
-    You can also schedule a run directly from the Playbooks list.
-To do this, click on the secondary button of the playbook that you wand to run.
+    You can also schedule a Run directly from the Playbooks list.
+To do this, click on the secondary button of the Playbook that you wand to run.
 In the menu, click on **Run Playbook** option.
-You can then configure and create a playbook run in the same way as you do in the *Runs* page.
+You can then configure and create a Playbook Run in the same way as you do in the *Runs* page.
 	Quick navigation to the Runs page is possible by clicking on **Show Runs** option in the menu.